aaronbloomfield/ccc/hws/intro/index.md

 ### Languages

-You may use any programming language for this, but if you want to use a language other than Java or Python, please check with us first so that we can enable it on the auto-grader.
-(If you are using another language, you have to let us know at least two days before the assignment is due so we have time to configure it)
+You may use any programming language for this, but if you want to use a language other than Java or Python, please check with us first so that we can enable it on the submission server.
+(If you are using another language, you have to let us know at least two days before the assignment is due so we have time to configure it.)

 For Java and Python, we provide you with the code to convert a hex string to an array of bytes, to convert an array of bytes to a hex